jin617898471/gitskills/README.md

 # gitskills
-Creating a new branch is quick.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick.解决问题01
-Creating a new branch is quick & simple. git add readme.txt
+Creating a new branch is quick AND simple. git add readme.txt